 Property developers provide a rich source of work for tax advisers and for Inland Revenue.
 That is because of the importance of property to the economy as a whole, but also in that they are often remarkably careless about the tax consequences of a transaction.
-This is probably a character flaw in that a developer sees an opportunity and knows they need to move quickly to maximize the opportunity.
+This is probably a character flaw in that a developer sees an opportunity and knows they need to move quickly to maximise the opportunity.
 They therefore often go charging into a project without having someone on hand sweeping up the bits and pieces to make sure that all the i’s are dotted, and t’s are crossed.

 In my experience, a key distinction between developers who fail and those who are successful is often the successful ones make sure that they have a team around them that does look after all the bits and pieces and the necessary legal frame, legal and tax frameworks to ensure the projects go ahead.

-How this often manifests itself is that a developer might spot come across a residential property which is ripe for development and will make a bid for the property and purchase it.
-This is where the tax very common tax problem will may emerge if the developers aren’t careful.
+How this often manifests itself is that a developer might come across a residential property which is ripe for development and will make a bid for the property and purchase it.
+This is where the very common tax problem may emerge if the developers aren’t careful.
 If the developer purchases the property in the wrong entity, either personally or in a company or a trust which is actually used for development purposes.